Cryaniptic/P4S/main.typ

 = Mission idea

 To test the specimen in a space environment, Plants for Space wishes to transport a sample and test equipment into a microgravity environment.
 To do this supporting hardware will be needed (covered later in this document).
-The sample is expected to be a genetically modified piece of moss (#highlight[get exact species]) that is to express a designed response to a specified stimuli.
+The sample is expected to be a genetically modified piece of moss (Physcomitrella patens) that is to express a designed response to a specified stimuli.
 These are yet to be decided but some early ideas for stimuli (Temperature change) and response (Colour change, growth response, chemical production).
 The exact mechanisms will need to be simple, lightweight and ideally using existing hardware.

 The method of transport for the mission is also yet to be decided, with the options being between a small-sat or mission being hosted aboard the ISS.
 Ideally the hardware design is mission agnostic, as both options face similar constraints, mainly independence/automation (satellite cant be interacted with once launched and very high labor cost upon the ISS), however ISS may have easier constraints for atmosphere.